addozhang/obsidian-image-upload-toolkit/README.md

 (**the imgur uploading codes is from it**) and [obsidian-image-auto-upload-plugin](https://github.com/renmu123/obsidian-image-auto-upload-plugin).
 Thanks both for providing such great plugins.

-**NOTE: This plugin is in progress of submission to official plugin list.**
+This plugin is listed in the [Obsidian community plugins](https://obsidian.md/plugins?id=image-upload-toolkit) now.

 ## Usage